didier-durand/microk8s-kube-bench/README.md

 This repository implements a 100% automated workflow (via [microk8s-kube-bench.yml](.github/workflows/microk8s-kube-bench.yml) + [microk8s-kube-bench.sh](sh/microk8s-kube-bench.sh)) providing the installation of Microk8s on Ubuntu (run as a Github CI /CD worker).
 Kube-bench is then deployed and executed to obtain the analysis of the configuration of this Kubernetes cluster.

 Last execution report on Github CI/CD is appended below.
+This workflow is scheduled for daily execution via cron directive in [microk8s-kube-bench.yml](.github/workflows/microk8s-kube-bench.yml)) : it can then check new snaps (see below) of MicroK8s as they get published.

 All suggestions for improvements or extensions are welcome.
 Same for pull requests!